 The transition to college is a big one.
 We want you to know that the residential experience at USF is characterized by support, strong interpersonal connections, and academic engagement.
 We are here for you, and our residents are here for each other.

-Living in the residence hall, you will enjoy the peer support and physical environment designed for academic success.
+Living in a residence hall, you will enjoy the peer support and physical environment designed for academic success.
 Many of our residents form study groups in the halls.
 There is strength in numbers!
 Speaking of numbers... no resident is a number here.
 Though USF is one of the largest universities in the country, our residents have many opportunities for their voices to be heard on campus.
 Our Hall Councils represent all residential areas, the Residence Hall Association represents the entire residential population, Dining Advisory Councils give residents the chance to have input on the dining experience, and the Deans Council brings the ears of our leadership close to home.

 All residents will have a Resident Assistant, or RA.
 The RA is a student para-professional staff member knowledgeable in campus resources, and trained in conflict resolution, multicultural awareness, community building, crisis response, and more.
 Think of the RA as a guide, a starting place for all questions USF Housing and beyond!
 Our RA staff will be there for you starting on day one.
 Our RAs will help you discover opportunities that meet your needs and wants.
 They will help you navigate any bumps in the road as you transition to college.
 If you and your roommate have difficulty working something out, the RAs are there to help.
 It's what they do!